infosatheesh2020/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/06 - Azure Network Watcher (az-101-03b).md

 #### Task 3: Establish peering between Azure virtual networks

-   > **Note**: Before you start this task, ensure that the template deployment you started in the first task of this exercise has completed.
+   > **Note**: Before you start this task, ensure that the deployment you started in the first task of this exercise has completed.

 1. In the Azure portal, navigate to the **az1010301b-vnet1** virtual network blade.